majido/trace_tool/README.md

 This was mostly done as an exercise to learn rust and scratch some niche needs I had dealing with chrome traces.

-Commands:
+# Commands

-- **list**: List all processes included in the trace including their PID, types,
+- **list**: List all processes included in the trace.
+For each process print a summary of their info including PID, name, type, and number of threads.
-  # of threads, and process name.

 - **filter**: Produce a new trace that only includes the given renderer processes in addition to all other non-renderer processes.

-This is particularly useful when one collects a trace with a Chromium browser that hase many open tabs (Renderer processes) but only wants to include the particular renderer for the given site.
+This is particularly useful when one collects a trace with a Chromium browser that have many open tabs (Renderer processes) but only wants to include the particular renderer for the given site.

 # Build & Usage